Updated: February 10, 2026

 Selecting land

-Before buying a prefab house in Portugal, your first step is to find suitable land.
+Before buying a prefab house, your first step is to buy land in Portugal.
 If possible, it’s recommended to have the manufacturer assess the site to evaluate conditions like terrain, sun and wind exposure, and access, which can affect preparation costs not included in the modular home’s base price.

 You will also need to adhere to consult the Municipal Master Plan (PDM), as they are the body responsible for qualifying the land, for example, whether it is urban or rural, etc.).